AkselGlyholt/AkselGlyholt/README.md

 ### Glad to see you here!
-I'm a 14 year-old Danish frontend software engineer with expeirence developing web applications for Adverseflow and small businesses
+I'm a 14 year-old Danish frontend software engineer with expeirence developing web applications for small businesses.
-I currently solve difficult engineering problems every day with the Adverseflow team using JavaScript, HTML and CSS
+I currently solve difficult engineering problems every day on my own project using JavaScript, HTML, CSS and React

 <br/>